 PD claims that the agreement violates the Stabilisation and Association Agreement (SAA) with the European Union (EU) of 2009 because the draft prevents any EU or Albanian companies from bidding for the port- related project.
 Because it is classed as a “strategic investment”, the government can choose any company to carry out various elements of the project.

 It is important to note that in the past several years the port of Durrës is becoming the sea gate for land-locked Kosovo and North Macedonia.
-Its position is further strengthened with the agreed €204 million ($250.58 million) financing for infrastructure works in Albania and Kosovo from the European Bank for Reconstruction and Development (EBRD) and €77.6 million of funding from donors (Read PortSEurope article Albania’s port of Durres gets closer to landlocked Kosovo and North Macedonia).
+Its position is further strengthened with the agreed €204 million ($250.58 million) financing for infrastructure works in Albania and Kosovo from the European Bank for Reconstruction and Development (EBRD) and €77.6 million of funding from donors.

-Durres (Durrës, Durrësi) is Albania’s main port located near the Strait of Otranto.
-It is only 33 km west of the capital Tirana.
-Durrës is at one of the narrower points of the Adriatic Sea.
-It is opposite the Italian ports of Bari (300 km away) and Brindisi (200 km away).
+Durres (Durrës, Durrësi) is Albania’s main port located near the Strait of Otranto and is only 33 km west of the capital Tirana.
+Durrës is at one of the narrower points of the Adriatic Sea and opposite the Italian ports of Bari (300 km away) and Brindisi (200 km away).

 It serves as a main gate for European Corridor VIII and Corridor Durrës–Kukës–Morinë.
 Port of Durrës handles 81.8% of all domestic transport and over 90% of freight transport.
 It has the largest cargo, container, ferry and passenger terminals in Albania.